The 12:01 AM Rule: When Your Policy Actually Ends

 What should I do if my car insurance already expired?

 Stop driving immediately and contact your insurer or a new insurance provider to get coverage reinstated or a new policy started.
 Do not drive your vehicle until you have active, confirmed coverage in place.
 If you were in an accident after your policy expired, contact an attorney — coverage questions can be complex depending on your state's laws, the exact time of the accident, and whether any grace period applies to your situation.
-See our step-by-step guide on what to do after a car insurance lapse for detailed next steps.
+See our step-by-step guide on what to do after a car insurance lapse for detailed next steps, or review the car insurance reinstatement guide to understand your options.

 Can I get in trouble for driving on my policy's expiration date?